 Identity continuity is therefore functional, not ontological.
 It is a process, not an entity.
 It allows experience to carry forward information, habits, and expectations.
 Without it, learning would be impossible.
 With it, distortion becomes possible.

-A clarified pattern does not attempt to destroy continuity.
-That would collapse functioning.
-Instead, continuity is held lightly.
-Memory is used without being believed.
-History informs action without defining essence.
+A clarified pattern does not attempt to eliminate continuity.
+That would disrupt functional coherence.
+Instead, continuity is recognized as a conditional process.
+It can be used without being mistaken for essence.

 Parallel Insight